Prison Legal Education Project

 How we do it:

 Volunteers work with incarcerated individuals at the prison facility during each lesson alongside 5-6 other Penn Law students.
 The class is collaborative and student-directed: volunteers will work together with the student-partners to review key aspects of legal research and writing and discuss relevant legal issues.
-Volunteers will make a year-long commitment, with 3-4 Friday sessions per semester.
+Volunteers will make a year-long commitment, with 3-4 sessions per semester.
 Transportation for the one-hour trip is provided.
+The pandemic continues to affect access into the prison.
+PLEP leadership is working on developing alternative remote programming in the interim.
+Interested volunteers should sign up for the PLEP listserv to receive updates on resuming in-person classes.

 How and when can I join:

-Interested volunteers should email the Co-Leaders, Claire Samuelson and John Santoro, for a volunteer application.
-You can also come see us at the Pro Bono sign up fair!
+Interested volunteers should email PLEP’s Co-Directors, Cal Barnett-Mayotte (email@example.com), Lindsay Grier (firstname.lastname@example.org), and Corina Scott (email@example.com), for an application.
+You can also visit us at the Pro Bono sign up fair!

 What skills will I develop: